Alexander Seton (governor of Berwick): Berwick-upon-Tweed

 King Edward III of England viewed it differently, and as the town had not surrendered by the agreed date, saw this as a breach of the agreement and hanged Thomas Seton within sight of the besieged and his parents.
 Another treaty was agreed to so as to protect the other hostages.
 Berwick was eventually surrendered after the defeat of the Scots at the Battle of Halidon Hill on 19 July 1333.
 In this month, in a double tragedy, Seton's son William drowned in an attack upon the English fleet at Berwick, again in sight of his father.

 Alexander was present in Edward Balliol's parliament on 10 February 1334 and witnessed the (temporary) cession of Berwick to the English.
 He had a Safe-conduct to go to England, 15 October 1337, and in August 1340 he was one of the hostages for John, Earl of Moray.

 He entered the Order of Knights of the Hospital of Saint John of Jerusalem, after 1341 and was styled Master of Torphichen in 1345 after being appointed to the charge of the Order of Knights of the Hospital of Saint John of Jerusalem House of Torphichen by the Hélion de Villeneuve, Grand Master at Rhodes.
-Alexander obtained an temporary dispensation granted on 6 February 1346-47 by Pope Clement VI, permitting Alexander to choose a confessor.
+Alexander obtained a temporary dispensation granted on 6 February 1346–47 by Pope Clement VI, permitting Alexander to choose a confessor.
 As a Knight of the Order he was granted safe-conduct dated 12 August 1348 to enable him to visit King David II of Scotland, who was imprisoned within the Tower of London.
 Alexander seems to have died shortly afterwards.